 1. Tell me about yourself.

 2. What three adjectives best describe you?

 3. What are your strengths?

 4. What is your biggest weakness?

 5. Describe an obstacle you have faced and how did you get through it?

 6. What activities do you find most rewarding?

-7. Why do you want to attend our college?
+7. Why should you receive this scholarship?

-8 What can our college offer you that another college can't?
+8. What did you choose this university or college?

-- 9. Why did you select this major? - 10.
-What can you contribute to our college campus?
+9. Why did you select this major?

+10. What can you contribute to our college campus?

-ACING THE COLLEGE INTERVIEW A QUICK GUIDE
+ACING THE COLLEGE INTERVIEW A DUICK GUIDE